Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 • Ocean View: Angled, partial ocean views facing inward over the pool area.
 They are significantly less expensive than oceanfront, and my clients like these.

 • Partial Ocean View: Side views from the exterior of the “U” facing street out to the ocean.
 Can have external noise.
 Ground-floor rooms that overlook the pool area (no direct pool access) and have obstructed ocean views.
-If there is not a significant price difference between this and ocean view, I suggest ocean view.
+If there is no significant price difference between this and the ocean view, I suggest the ocean view.

 • Bay View: These rooms face south and east, offering views of Glorietta Bay, the iconic Coronado Bridge, and the downtown San Diego skyline.
 This is a beautiful and dynamic view, especially at night, but it is not a view of the ocean.
 You can have some Orange Avenue street noise, but I haven’t had complaints recently about it.

-• Resort View: This is a diverse view category that can be great if you see iconic The Victorian (I recommend requesting this during the holiday season), but it can overlook the front drive and less scenic parts of the resort, which can drive complaints.
+• Resort View: This is a diverse view category that can be great if you see iconic The Victorian (I recommend requesting this during the holiday season), but it can overlook the front drive and less scenic areas of the resort, which can lead to complaints.

 • No View: This is the base category.
 These rooms may face internal areas like the walls of The Views building or service areas.
 They offer obstructed views with no guarantee of specific scenery.

-How to Choose The Right Room or Villas
+How to Choose The Right Room or Villa

-A Shore House at The Del stay is meant to feel like time spent in a California beach house (with housekeeping!).
-The aesthetic is one of natural coastal elegance, with soothing tones of blue and sand, curated art, hand-scraped wood floors, and beamed ceilings.
+Since a Shore House at The Del stay is meant to feel like time spent in a California beach house (with housekeeping!), the aesthetic is natural coastal elegance, with muted blue and sand tones, curated art, and wood floors.

 Rooms here, depending on promotions, can sometimes be a better value than rooms on the main resort.
-If this happens during your dates and you’re traveling with a family, I’ll recommend that you choose Shore House.
+If this happens during your dates and you’re traveling with a family, I recommend choosing Shore House.

 Fun fact: A very high percentage of our Shore House guests book return stays!

 The one, two, and three-bedroom villas elevate the experience to a true residential-style retreat.
-They are designed for families, groups, and longer stays, with amenities that create a comfortable home at the beach.
+They are designed for families, groups, and longer stays, with amenities that create a comfortable beach home.

 Shore House Accommodation Quick Guide